slim-template/slim/doc/smart.md

       .
     p
       Status: failed (
-      a href="#1" details
+      a href="#1" see details
       ).

-Note that smart text is smart enough to know about tag shortcuts, too, so it will correctly deal even with cases like this:
+Note that the plugin is smart enough to know about tag shortcuts, too, so it will correctly deal even with cases like this:

     .class